-Check for leaks with the leak gauge each time the gas valve at the tank is opened, and each day, during periods of prolonged used.
+Check for leaks with the leak gauge each time the gas valve at the tank is opened, and each day during periods of prolonged used.
 When testing for gas line leaks with a soapy water solution, DO NOT use a detergent containing ammonia or chlorine.
 These substances may generate a chemical reaction causing corrosion to gas lines resulting in dangerous leak conditions.

-9. If test still shows a leak, contact your Winnebago dealer.
+8. If test still shows a leak, discontinue use and contact a Winnebago or Itasca dealership.